RmiMekaa/RemiRoeland_11_29-10-2021/README.md

  - Create an app with React and React Router

 ## Technical Constraints
+ - Only use class components for this discovery of React

+## Functionnal Constraints
  - The pictures gallery in apartments pages must loop
  - If the gallery only contains one picture, the previous and next buttons should not be displayed
  - The gallery must display a counter of pictures